jcbendernh/ADFOrchestrator/DatabricksDLTPipeline.md

 # Run an Azure Databricks DLT Pipeline

 ## Overview
-These instructions are an adaption of the [Leverage Azure Databricks Pipelines orchestration from Azure Data Factory](https://techcommunity.microsoft.com/blog/analyticsonazure/leverage-azure-databricks-Pipelines-orchestration-from-azure-data-factory/3123862) article that was published in Feb 22 by [Clinton W Ford](https://www.linkedin.com/in/clintonwford/) and [Leo Furlong](https://www.linkedin.com/in/leoafurlongiv/) from Databricks.
+These instructions are an adaption of the [Leverage Azure Databricks Pipelines orchestration from Azure Data Factory](https://techcommunity.microsoft.com/blog/analyticsonazure/leverage-azure-databricks-Pipelines-orchestration-from-azure-data-factory/3123862) article that was published in Feb 22 by [Clinton W Ford](https://www.linkedin.com/in/clintonwford/) and [Leo Furlong](https://www.linkedin.com/in/leoafurlongiv/).

 For DLT Pipelines I have modified their instructions to accommodate utilizing the following REST calls:
 - [Start a pipeline](https://docs.databricks.com/api/azure/workspace/pipelines/startupdate)